The RNLI takes the privacy of its members and supporters very seriously and is committed to protecting your privacy online.

 This Policy explains the privacy and the data protection practices in connection with:

-all websites operated by the RNLI and the RNLI’s social media pages
+all websites and apps operated by the RNLI and the RNLI’s social media pages

 the RNLI’s use of emails and text messaging which we send to our supporters and customers